In this guide, we'll discuss what a Health & Safety audit is, the benefits of conducting one, and the process to follow.

 Improves employee morale

-Commitment to proactive Health & Safety management by leaders can make workers feel safe at work, improving the safety culture serves to improve
+Commitment to proactive Health & Safety management by leaders can make workers feel safe at work, improving the safety culture serves to improve and keeps staff happy, healthy, and safe.

 How often should Health & Safety audits be carried out?